 In order for mediation to completely achieve its goals, there must be an excellent process and procedure, willing participants, and expert mediators.

-All of our mediators have been trained by Bar Association approved institutions such as Cornell University, Harvard Law School, the Council of Family Mediators, Mass.
-Dispute Resolution Program, United States Government Agencies such as The Equal Employment Opportunity Commission or approved entities.
+Our mediators have been trained by Bar Association approved institutions such as Cornell University, Harvard Law School, the Council of Family Mediators, Mass.
+Dispute Resolution Program; also, United States Government Agencies such as The Department of Justice, The Equal Employment Opportunity Commission and other agencies.
 In addition, all mediators are required to attend training courses and continuing legal, mediation educational programs each year.

-REQUESTS FOR RESUMES, BIOGRAPHIES, CURRICULUM VITAE (CV) , ETC.
+REQUESTS FOR RESUMES, BIOGRAPHIES, CURRICULUM VITAE (CV) , ETC., please submit email request to email@example.com

 Utilizing creative multi party and individual techniques, he resolves difficult professional and personal conflicts involving corporations, nonprofit organizations, individuals, family businesses and government agencies.
 Frank personally developed the innovative, interactive award winning 'best ideas win' settlement, mediation, and negotiation programs to resolve the most demanding disputes and to re-mediate and settle cases that have reached an impasse with other processes.